Department of Cellular and Molecular Biology, Nagasaki University Graduate School of Biomedical Sciences

 researchmap

-Prion diseases are a group of devastating pathologies that are still shrouded in mystery.
-Despite their importance, prions do not have a specific genome, and the mechanisms of their transmission and pathogenesis remain unclear.
+Prion diseases are a group of devastating disorders that are still shrouded in mystery.
+Unlike conventional pathogens, prions lack a specific genome, and the mechanisms underlying their transmission and pathogenesis remain unclear.

-At our lab, we are committed to addressing these challenges by conducting cutting-edge research aimed at developing effective therapeutic agents and screening tests for undiagnosed cases of prion diseases.
-We utilize the latest techniques and technologies to explore the molecular basis of prion diseases and develop innovative approaches to combat them.
+Our laboratory is dedicated to addressing these challenges by conducting cutting-edge research.
+We aim to develop effective therapeutic strategies and screening methods for undiagnosed cases of prion diseases.
+By applying the latest techniques and technologies, we seek to explore the molecular basis of prion diseases and develop innovative approaches to combat them.

 Miho KANEKO